 "I see the terms 'psychotherapy,' 'therapy,' and 'counseling,' out there.
 What’s the difference?"

 Not much!
 They’re pretty much just different words for the same thing.
 Sometimes I also use the terms “treatment,” and “consulting,” as well.
 I use all of these words interchangeably to describe the process of working through what stands between you and your potential.

 One word out there with a potentially different meaning is "coaching."
 There is no licensing requirement to market oneself as a coach, or life coach, however many licensed professionals offer coaching services.
 Be mindful of the training and experience of any practitioner you may consider working with.

 "Do you offer a sliding scale?"

-To provide the highest standard of care to each of my clients, I offer my services at a flat rate.
+To provide the highest standard of care to each of my clients, I offer my services at a set rate.
 Therapy is an investment of your time, money, and energy, and you deserve the best possible experience in return.
 By keeping the focus on our work together, rather than on financial negotiations, we can make the absolute most of your investment.
 For more information, see Rates.